Taaniya/Statistical_tests/README.md

 ### Hypothesis testing
 #### T-test
-* T-tests tell us find out how significant the difference is between to sets of observations.
+* T-tests tell us how significant the difference is between to sets of observations.

 *  It is a parametric test and assumes that the data come from a normal disrtibution.